 Background and Intent: The program director is responsible for the educational program and for all educators.
 While the term "faculty" may be applied to physicians within a given institution for other reasons, it is applied to fellowship program faculty members only through approval by a program director.
 The development of the faculty improves the education, clinical, and research aspects of a program.
 Faculty members have a strong commitment to the fellow and desire to provide optimal education and work opportunities.
 Faculty members must be provided feedback on their contribution to the mission of the program.
 All faculty members who interact with fellows desire feedback on their education, clinical care, and research.
 If a faculty member does not interact with fellows, feedback is not required.
-With regard to the diverse operating environments and configurations, the fellowship program director may need to work with others to determine the effectiveness of the program's faculty performance with regard to their role in the educational program.
-All teaching faculty members should have their educational efforts evaluated by the fellows in a confidential and anonymous manner.
+With regard to the diverse operating environments and configurations, the fellowship program director may need to work with others to determine the effectiveness of the program's faculty members should have their educational efforts evaluated by the fellows in a confidential and anonymous manner.
 Other aspects for the feedback may include research or clinical productivity, review of patient outcomes, or peer review of scholarly activity.
 The process should reflect the local environment and identify the necessary information.
 The feedback from the various sources should be summarized and provided to the faculty on an annual basis by a member of the leadership team of the program.